Cybersecurity and Infrastructure Protection Subcommittee

 John Ratcliffe (TX-4)CHAIRMAN

-Representative John Ratcliffe is currently serving his first term as the subcommittee chairman on Cybersecurity and Infrastructure Protection and is grateful to represent the 4th Congressional District of Texas.
+Representative John Ratcliffe is currently serving his second term as the subcommittee chairman on Cybersecurity and Infrastructure Protection and is grateful to represent the 4th Congressional District of Texas.
 He believes the strength of our country comes from the liberty and ingenuity of the American people, not the overreach of the federal government.
 He is committed to providing solutions that improve and defend U.S Government networks from continuously evolving cyber-threats.